byjg/docker-php/docs/building.md

 # The PECL extensions to be installed
 pecl:
   - name: xdebug                    # required
-    version: 2.5.5                  # optional - if not set get the latest
+    version: 2.5.5                  # optional - if not set, get the latest
     install: False                  # optional - do not call pecl install
     zend: True                      # optional - if true, add as zend extension
-    config:                         # optional - if set add extra config to php.ini
+    config:                         # optional - if set, add extra config to php.ini
       - xdebug.remote_port=9001     #            for this extension

 # Composer packages to be installed